CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons;

-* when you access the virtual Desktop for the first time, you will be able to see the setting board.
-From here, you can, for example, adjust the screen resolution;
+* when you access the virtual Desktop for the first time, you will be able to see the settings board.From here, you can, for example, adjust the screen resolution;

-* from the menu bar (top left corner), you can use several pre-installed software: for example, Open Office, audio, video, images,  Jupiter Notebook.
-Ru studio.(Complete list below);
+* from the applications menu bar (top left corner), you can access several pre-installed programs.
+For example, Open Office, picture/image/ viewing applications, video/audio player, Jupiter Notebook etc. To start using R-Studio please check the paragraph below.

-* if you plan to work with other colleagues on the same files, save them in the **Shared-directory**.
-The files can be open, chaned, edited by all the members of the same CSC project;
+* you can access or import data in the virtual Desktop using the Data Gateway application (see below for more information);

-* you can access or import data in the vistual Desktop using the Data Gateway applciation (see below for more information);
+only  files saved in the **Shared-directory**  can be changed or edited simultaneously by all the members of the same CSC project;

 * as previously mentioned, you can **log out** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
 Logging out will disconnect the work session.
 You will always be able to reaccess your Desktop after logging in to the SD Desktop service.